MolSSI-Education/python-package-best-practices/_episodes/07-collaboration.md

 If you have [Jekyll](https://jekyllrb.com) installed, you can view a local copy of the webpage.
 This is not a necessary step.
-If you do not have Jekyll installed, or do not wish to install Jekyll skip this step.
+If you do not have Jekyll installed or do not wish to install Jekyll skip this step.

 Execute the command